top of page

 Savoury scone with bushfood ingredients • Photography © Bottle and Brush Studio 2020

 Warrigal Greens is a wild spinach native to Australia, New Zealand and eastern Asia.
 It is also called New Zealand Spinach but also has other names depending on the location.
 High in antioxidants and vitamins, the taste is similar to “Popeye’s spinach” but milder with thicker triangular leaves.
 It has a unique texture (like little bubbles if you look closely at the underside), and leaves should always be blanched before eating to remove the oxalate.
 The plant is invasive, but it can go ahead and take over my garden!
 I thought this native spinach would be great in a savoury scone inspired by the ones my husband’s mum makes.
 It is made as one loaf instead of the classic little round ones.
 She introduced me to a recipe using silverbeet, sundried tomatoes and cheddar cheese.
-I created my version with Warrigal Greens, bush tomato seasoning and eye cheese, but depending on what is in the garden, you can do any variants you like (like with blueberries and kale).
+I created my version with Warrigal Greens, bush tomato seasoning and eye cheese, but depending on what is in the garden, you can do any variants you like (like with blueberries and kale or wild edible weeds).
 It is dangerously delish, especially the crunchy sides.
 Our friend Tracy, who helps me with English proofreading, gave me some feedback on the recipe and said:“This is a real winner".

 Warrigal greens (or New Zealand Spinach) • © Bottle and Brush Studio 2020